Project

 cat $SPLUNK_HOME/etc/apps/network_tools/lookups/hosts.csv | $SPLUNK_HOME/bin/python $SPLUNK_HOME/etc/apps/network_tools/bin/ping_lookup.py host

-#3 Updated by Luke Murphey over 5 years ago
+#3 Updated by Luke Murphey almost 6 years ago

 cat $SPLUNK_HOME/etc/apps/network_tools/lookups/hosts.csv | $SPLUNK_HOME/bin/python $SPLUNK_HOME/etc/apps/network_tools/bin/ping_lookup.py host